ember-learn/deprecation-app/content/ember/v3/array-observers.md

 }
 ```

-This can also be accomplished with native [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy),
+This can also be accomplished with native [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-allowing your users to interact with the array using standard array syntax
+Your users can interact with the array using standard array syntax
 instead of `objectAt`:

 ```js